Vaints/write-ups/2023/TCP1PCTF2023/pwn/05Nakiri_Ayame/README.md

 p += cyclic(700).replace(p64(0x61706261616f6261), p64(0x0))
 ```

 After rerun the program, the program successfully called the `runtime_slicebytetostring()` function.
 Once again, the program crashed.
-But this time, the program crashed because we managed to overwrite the saved RIP of the main function with the cyclic pattern that I've inputed before.
+But this time, the program crashed because we managed to overwrite the saved RIP of the main function with the cyclic pattern that we've inputed before.

 ![Saved RIP Overwrited](images/d1dca8e9edd54880b69cfdc0ce0890d30354e868485ce9f17d7627eec4630d4b.png)

 The offset to overwrite the saved RIP was 330 byte (8 byte the length of "Ojou! \<3" + 322 byte from the cyclic).
-After that, I searched for gadgets that I could use to call a shell.
+After that, I searched for gadgets that I could use to spawn a shell.
 Here are some of the gadgets I used to obtain a shell:
 ```python
 POP_RBX = 0x0000000000404541 # : pop rbx ; ret
 POP_RDX = 0x0000000000479d7a # : pop rdx ; ret